LucasAntonioC-137/crud-go/README.md

 If you prefer, after running the project, visit: http://localhost:8080/swagger/index.html# to see and test all the route contracts.

+This project has been updated and can now only be used if you have a token.
+To generate the first token, you need to build the project using the init-mongo.js script.
+To create the admin login, use the login route with the email admin@crud.com and password admin123# to get the token in the header.
+All routes needs the token, except the /login.

 The MeuPrimeiroCRUD em Go application offers REST endpoints for creating, listing, updating, and deleting users.
 You can use tools like [curl](https://curl.se/) or [Postman](https://www.postman.com/) to test the endpoints.
 Here are some `curl` command examples for testing the endpoints:

 - **Create a user:**